gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ## Resources

-These resources are used throughout the lesson and are provided for you to continue learning on your own time.
+The following resources are what we used throughout the lesson.
+They are provided again for you here to continue learning on your own time.

 * **Articles:**
     * [E. Klotins, M. Unterkalmsteiner and T. Gorschek, "Software Engineering Antipatterns in Start-Ups," in IEEE Software, vol. 36, no. 2, pp. 118-126, March-April 2019, doi: 10.1109/MS.2018.227105530.](https://ieeexplore.ieee.org/document/8356173)